finnize/finnizeclient/README.md

 1. **Generate a API KEY** on finnize website.
 2. you must first grant your account **guru privileges** in order to use the FinnizeClient API.
    - If this is not done, an "Unauthorized" error will be raised.
 3. when uploading any signals to the Finnize website, you need to be aware of the **strategy_id**.
    - This is crucial, as the upload method will result in a 404 error with the message "Strategy not found" if the strategy does not exist.

-### Python

-coming soon..

-#### Upload Daily Signal

-coming soon..

-#### Upload Backtest Signal

-coming soon..

----

 ### TradingView